Hello Aunt Vadge,

 Hello there,

 Firstly, it’s entirely normal to have questions and concerns when you notice something unexpected, like bleeding after masturbation.
-It’s great that you’re reaching out to understand what might be happening.
+It’s great that you’re reaching out to understand what might happen.

 There can be a few reasons why you might notice some blood after masturbating, especially shortly after your period has ended.